 The four-year Municipal Rural Infrastructure Program (MRIF) started in 2005, with \$1.7 million in funding available each year for Regina.
 City Council approved the allocation of the funding to Water and Sewer Utility projects in 2005 and 2006.

-The proposed Utility Capital Program also assumes the MRIF funding will be allocated to utility capital projects for 2007 and 2008, with the program to continue at the same level of funding in 2009 and 2010.
+The recently announced 2007/08 Federal Budget has rolled the MRIF program into the "Building Canada Fund".
+Program criteria and allocations are not yet known.
+For purposes of developing the proposed Utility Capital Program the MRIF funding will be allocated to utility capital projects for 2007 and 2008, with the program to continue at the same level of funding in 2009 and 2010.
 As a result of the allocation of MRIF funds to the Water and Sewer Utility, there is a transfer of \$1.7 million per year from the utility to the General Capital Program.